- 86 guests

 Wilderness Legacy Review

 AdventureSmith Explorations’ Wilderness Legacy review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have been aboard the Wilderness Legacy firsthand.
-Please read our Wilderness Legacy review below then contact our experts to compare the Wilderness Legacy with other small cruise ships and yachts offering Alaska cruises and Pacific Northwest cruises.
+Please read our Wilderness Legacy review below then contact our experts to compare the Wilderness Legacy with other small cruise ships and yachts offering Pacific Northwest cruises and Alaska small ship cruises.

 Choose this ship for a traditional cruising atmosphere paired with easily accessed adventure.
 Fully renovated in 2013 and most recently refurbished in 2015, the Wilderness Legacy offers fresh interiors with an old-world feel, as the ship is fitted with Victorian-style decor.
 Guests aboard the Wilderness Legacy also enjoy added amenities like two hot tubs and yoga classes.
 It is worth noting that she is also one of the few small ships of her size with an elevator, offering access to three of the ship’s decks.
 Our experts love this ship as she maintains her historic feel while offering a new legacy of luxury and adventure.